thegador-c5/infinispan-simple-tutorials/README.md

 > Specify "route" as the method of access

 ## Obtain the password for the "developer" user
+Log in to the OpenShift cluster using the OpenShift CLI.
+> oc login -u kubeadmin https://api.cluster-5pltp.5pltp.sandbox1298.opentlc.com:6443/

 Data Grid creates a secret to store the "developer" user credential.
 > oc get secret example-infinispan-generated-secret -n openshift-operators -o jsonpath="{.data.identities\.yaml}" | base64 --decode